joshuaaclark/joshuaaclark.github.io/_posts/2015-12-08-Learn-Hearth.md

 attempt to get better I noticed that Blizzard posted [the deck lists](http://us.battle.net/hearthstone/en/blog/19960161/decklists-of-champions-11-11-2015) from the World Championships at BlizzCon.
-In the comments [Yrill](http://reddit.com/u/yrill) collected a data file on all of the decks and made a really cool Tableau dashboard.
+In the comments [Yriii](https://www.reddit.com/user/Yriii) collected a data file on all of the decks and made a really [cool Tableau dashboard](http://tabsoft.co/1SJpMlG) (go check it out, it is awesome).
 Inspired by his efforts and wanting to up my own game I downloaded the data and decided to do some quick network analysis and visualization with R, igraph and ggplot2.